ondrovic/survey-test-form/docs/GITHUB_SECRETS_SETUP.md

    **For each secret:**

    - **Name**: Use the exact name from the table above
-   - **Value**: Copy the corresponding value from your Firebase config
+   - **Value**: Copy the corresponding value from your Supabase config
    - Click **Add secret**

 ### Step 3: Verify Setup